hashicorp/terraform-cdk/website/docs/cdktf/concepts/assets.html.md

 - Deploying static local files to S3

 ## Usage Example

+> **Hands-on:** Try the [Deploy Multiple Lambda Functions with TypeScript](https://learn.hashicorp.com/tutorials/terraform/cdktf-assets-stacks-lambda?in=terraform/cdktf) tutorial on HashiCorp Learn.
+This tutorial guides you through using a `TerraformAsset` to archive a Lambda function, uploading the archive to an S3 bucket, then deploying the Lambda function.

 The TypeScript example below uses `TerraformAsset` to upload the contents of the specified directory into an S3 Bucket.
 The `TerraformAsset` is responsible for making sure the directory ends up in the correct output folder as a zip file that the `S3BucketObject` can reference.